 Settlement: Awsworth

 Broad Area: 2: West of Awsworth

 Has the Green Belt Boundary changed since the previous assessment?
-Land east of the bypass has been removed from the Green
+Yes.
+Land east of the bypass has been removed from the Green Belt and allocated for residential development by policy 4.1 of the adopted Broxtowe Part 2 Local Plan.
+This significantly affects the previous assessment.

 Previous Assessment Score: 9